kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/identities.md

     - <cluster-namespace>
 ```

-### Assigning VM identities for cloud provider authentication
+### Assigning VM identities for cloud provider authentication (self-managed)

 When using a user-assigned managed identity to create the workload cluster, a VM identity should also be assigned to each control plane machine in the workload cluster for Azure Cloud Provider to use.
-See [here](../topics/vm-identity.md#managed-identities) for more information.
+See [here](../self-managed/vm-identity.md#managed-identities) for more information.

 ## Azure Host Identity